MRes Educational Research

 Flexible learning

 There are part-time and full-time options.
-Students may also study via a blended optional provision in the taught modules.
+Students may, by arrangement, study via a blended optional provision in some of the taught modules.
 All modules make use of some form of synchronous online and/or face-to-face attendance.
 There is also the use of a virtual learning environment (Canvas) and most modules have considerable asynchronous participation online.
 Most of the classes for the initial taught modules are timetabled for synchronous activity (be that face-to-face or other) on Fridays – but check ahead for the semester timetable.
 Contact the course director for more information and to discuss blended learning options.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.